 An appropriate stem is crucial to maintaining a comfortable and safe bicycle.
 Stems can be key to achieving a perfect bike fit, as well, with a variety of stem lengths, slope, and materials.
 Here's a short resource to help our customers find the stem that best suits their needs.

 The emergence of carbon fiber as a primary material for high-end bicycles carried over to stems just as it did to seatposts and handlebars.
 There's no shortage of awesome-looking carbon stems on the market these days, and there's no limit to how much you can spend on them.
-Carbon allows designers and manufacturers a lot of room to scuplt and mold the material without comproming performance.
+Carbon allows designers and manufacturers a lot of room to sculpt and mold the material without compromising performance.
 No metal can be formed into the flowing lines of a well-made carbon stem.
 Carbon looks cool.
-Check out the Easton EC90 SL Stem, for example, or the sleek ENVE Carbon Stem.
+Check out the ENVE SES Aero Stem with Adjustable Angle and Reach, for example, or the sleek Zipp Carbon SL Sprint Stem.

 Carbon also provides a much smoother road feel.
 If you've already got a carbon frame, we're talking pretty imperceptible degrees of smoothness, but carbon components can effectively smooth out the ride of a stiff aluminum frame.